The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Theoretical Background

 These represent the directions of steepest descent for \textit{each} quantity with respect to the loss.

-Using these partial derivatives, and substituting them as an update, the optimal gradient step correction for \textit{parameters} is the classical, elementary and familiar gradient descent of \textit{Eqn.}~\ref{Eqn:WeightGradientDescent}~and~\ref{Eqn:BiasGradientDescent}, with learning rate $\eta$.
+Substituting these partial derivatives into the gradient descent update yields the familiar correction for \textit{parameters} shown in \textit{Eqns.}~\ref{Eqn:WeightGradientDescent}~and~\ref{Eqn:BiasGradientDescent}, with learning rate $\eta$.

-However, as argued, parameters are used as a proxy to update the representations; these are the quantities of interest.
-But parameter updates are used because representations not only depend on such parameters, but also on the variable input samples; hence, they are not amenable to direct update.
-Yet, they are indirectly altered through these parameter corrections.
-Thus, such parameter updates should be propagated to determine the resultant change in representations.
+However, as argued, parameters act as a proxy to update the representations which are not directly amenable to update.
+Yet, their effective update is derivable by propagation of parameter corrections.

-Several crucial approximations are required here.
-To start, these corrections are first-order in learning rate, $\eta$, and also depend on a single-layer approximation, i.e. the propagation begins at each affine layer's parameters and terminates at the affine layer's output activations.
-This first-order learning rate provides straightforward, tractable solutions and mirrors the first-order gradient information assumed in gradient descent.
-The single-layer approximation also facilitates simple corrections, as propagating through multiple layers and non-linearities makes such an approach analytically very challenging and would entail excessively complicated considerations.
-Hence, these approximations are implemented to foreground simple practical adaptations for networks that may have broader applicability.
-For more general analysis, they may be significant, but for mitigation, they are near-essential.
-Additionally, single-sample assumptions are made in this theoretical introduction; a more thorough discussion is available in \textit{App.}~\ref{App:Batched}.
-Overall, these ensure that many prior parameter corrections don't propagate their corrections too, as this would be highly nonlinear and extremely complicated/intractable to resolve.
-Additionally, propagation that terminates at the output of the affine layer offers simple solutions by avoiding highly variable and nonlinear activation functions, although these considerations \cite{Bird2025b} initially motivated this investigation.
+Computationally straightforward solutions are desired, necessitating several approximations (encouraged to be relaxed in future work).
+These are: single-step corrections and first-order in learning rate, and secondly, a single-layer approximation, i.e. the propagation begins at each affine layer's parameters and terminates at the affine layer's output activations.
+These are justified by first-order being already assumed in typical gradient descent and single-layer approximations, facilitating simple corrections that are easily implementable into networks with negligible computation\footnote{Propagating through multiple non-linear layers makes such an approach analytically non-trivial and entails complicated solutions which may be intractable to determine/reasonably implement.
+Hence, this approximation avoids the activation functions, despite these considerations initially motivating this investigation \citep{Bird2025b}.} Hence, these approximations are implemented to foreground simple, practical maps for networks that may have broader applicability.
+In this section, a single-sample assumption is made, but is relaxed in \textit{App.}~\ref{App:Batched}.